steve-leo254/steve-leo254/README.md

 💡 &nbsp;I like to explore new technologies and develop problem solving softwares  and quick hacks.\
 🎓 &nbsp;I'm currently studying Software Development  at Techcamp .\
-🌱 &nbsp;I'm on track  learning more about  softwares and how it can it assist on day to day basis  .\
+🌱 &nbsp;I'm on track  learning more about  softwares and how it can  assist on day to day basis  .\
 ✍️ &nbsp;I also study at Kiambu Institute of Science and Technology doing Information and communications technology .\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at Steveleo254@gmail.com I'll try to respond as soon as I can.\